-For claims based on Exterior Meringue Deposits, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than one (1) year after the Effective Date of the Settlement Agreement.
+For claims based on Exterior Meringue Deposits, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than June 7, 2020.

-For claims based on Occlusions or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than three (3) years after the Effective Date of the Settlement Agreement.
+For claims based on Occlusions or Inoperable Valves, Settlement Class Members must complete and submit a Claim Form and supporting documentation no later than June 7, 2022.

-For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation within the later of three (3) years from the Effective Date or seven (7) years from the Date of Manufacture.
+For claims based on Leaks, Settlement Class Members must complete and submit a Claims Form and supporting documentation within the later of June 7, 2022 or seven (7) years from the Date of Manufacture.